biellamariscotes/coveretti/README.md

 - 🔄 Core enhancement functionality
 - 🔲 UI/UX implementation
 - 🔲 AI integration with Hugging Face
-- 🧪 Testing and optimization
+- 🔲 Testing and optimization

 Stay tuned for updates as new features are implemented!

 - **Multiple Enhancement Modes**: Choose from different enhancement styles to match your needs
 - **AI-Powered Enhancement**: Leverages advanced AI to improve your cover letter content
 - **Real-time Editing**: Built-in text editor for seamless writing experience
-- **Responsive Design**: Works perfectly on desktop and mobile devices
-- **Modern UI**: Clean, intuitive interface built with Tailwind CSS

 ## Tech Stack